-When young children are learning to write it is tempting to give them a pencil and paper or tracing template.
-Before this happens, there are many multisensory activities which can help children recognise the letter, its sound and how to form it.
+When young children are learning to write, schools normally follow a synthetic phonics approach.
+Before this happens and as an approach to supporting children with an interest in letters, there are many multi-sensory activities which can help children recognise the letter, its sound and how to form it.
+Remember, children need to be developmentally ready and keen to undertake this activity.

-At the Skogsmulle International training course, this activity was given to the participants on Day 2 and it gave me a lovely opportunity to illustrate this method, which I’ve used with classes in the past.
+At the Skogsmulle International training course back in 2011, this activity was given to the participants.
+It gave me a lovely opportunity to illustrate this method, which I’ve used with classes in the past.
 I think it is a nice activity for starting back at school after the summer and to help children acclimatise to learning outdoors using materials around them.

 Here we are getting going…